MileHacker Logo

 Transportation Savings

-• Use local buses for short distances within cities instead of taxis.
+• Use the local bus service for short distances within cities instead of taxis.

 • Utilize inter-city buses for cost-effective long-distance travel.